Positive Words That Redirect Challenging Behaviour

 A loud child that gets on your nerves because they won’t be quiet is actually an expressive child who is sharing his thoughts and feelings with everyone.

-Replacing negative words with positive redirection words and statements changes how we then respond, making it more likely we will have the mindset to be able to use positive language to direct behavior in the direction we wish it to go.
+Replacing negative words with positive redirection words and statements changes how we then respond, making it more likely we will have the mindset to be able to use positive language to direct behaviour in the direction we wish it to go.

 Secondly, negative language is any sentence with the word “no” or “not” in it but can also encompass words that have negative connotations such as “stop, quit, can’t or won’t”.
 There are others but these tend to slip into our vocabulary easily.